How to Use Partner Scoring to Increase Channel ROI

 We use a simple five-star rating.
 Our experience is this works very well at this level.
 It is easily understood and simple to communicate.

-Two-star partners are engaged up-and-comers.
+Partners who are 2 stars are engaged up-and-comers.
 Here is where recruitment and onboarding are essential.

 Step 3: Calculate a final PERC Score